In MPS, there are three types of elementary program models:

 - Three to four years of high school study is recommended to progress to high levels needed for Advanced Placement and International Baccalaureate exams or College in the Schools credits.

-Colleges recommend a minimum of two years high school study of the same language for entrance; three to four years for more selective colleges, or for placement into upper levels and study abroad opportunities.
+Colleges recommend a minimum of two years of high school study of the same language for entrance, three to four years for more selective colleges or for placement into upper levels and study abroad opportunities.